Suunto Zoop Novo Dive Computer Review

 The maximum operations dive depth is 80 m (262 ft).
 It also features altitude adjustment settings up to 3,000 meters (9,843 ft).

 Another cool feature is the off mode.
-This allows to prevent the scuba computer from automatically switching into dive mode when it's taken into water.
-This can help to safe battery life if you wear the device without needing it.
+This allows preventing the scuba computer from automatically switching into dive mode when it’s taken into the water.
+This can help to save battery life if you wear the device without needing it.

 Zoop Novo Diving Log and Connectivity